 Procedure of Tuition Appeals Committee

-Occasionally, students appeal to have the amount of their tuition fees changed due to the cancellation of classes, the cancellation of courses, the cancellation of ongoing expenses, or late submission of a paper, for various reasons.
+Occasionally, students appeal to have the amount of their tuition fees changed due to the cancellation of classes, the cancellation of courses without final grade, the cancellation of ongoing expenses, or late submission of a paper, for various reasons.
 For this reason, a Tuition Appeals Committee was established ("the Committee"), whose purpose is to discuss appeals in this context.
 It should be emphasized that the purpose of the Committee is to discuss requests that relate to unusual and unexpected circumstances, and not with appeals that are justified for other reasons.
 The purpose of this procedure is to regulate the matter.

 Submitting an appeal to the Committee

 Information about the Committee will be published on the Dean of Students website in the Tuition and Payments section.
 To appeal to the Committee, students fill out a designated form, detailing their reasons for requesting a change in the tuition fees.
 A student whose appeal relates to a past school year must justify and explain the delay in his appeal.
 The form is filled out electronically and is not handwritten.
 Appropriate documents and approvals in support of the reasons for the request must be attached to the appeal.
 An appeal submitted without such documents and approvals shall not be dealt with and shall not be brought before the Committee for discussion.
-The appeal form and documents should be addressed to mail.
+The appeal form and documents should be submitted by the form

 Issues that are not handled by the Committee